Peaap/PallyPower-Epoch/README.md

   -TODO
-  Hide references to DKs
+  -Hide references to DKs

-  Smooth aura timers (updates in 2 sec intervals at the moment) general cleanup
+  -Smooth aura timers (updates in 2 sec intervals at the moment)

+  -general cleanup